eggdev/weedr-be/README.md

 Future iterations of this project will include:

+- Chrome extension for keeping track of them
 - Dashboard for seeing frequently reported users
 - AI for flagging/removing potentially reportable posts
 - Possible inspection into users comments and provide at risk score for Reddit as a whole